Locally developing microservices with Google Kubernetes Engine

 - The Microservices Architecture Guide covers design patterns and HOWTOs in setting up an end-to-end microservices infrastructure

-- The Kubernetes tutorial gives a good walk-through of using Kubernetes, or visit the Google Container Engine Quickstart
+- The Kubernetes tutorial gives a good walk-through of using Kubernetes, or visit the Google Kubernetes Engine quickstart

 Microservices, or service-oriented development, is a paradigm that is here to stay for cloud applications.
 The fledgling nature of microservices means that the tooling around developing, testing, and deploying microservices is still immature.
 This tutorial shows a practical way to set up fast, local development of a microservice while being able to utilize cloud resources running in a Kubernetes environment.